 In-ear headphones: For active lifestyles

 In-ear headphones are the smallest of all headphone designs.
 The absence of ear cups and a headband is a big advantage while working out.
 The small ear pieces stay in place on their own even during fast runs thanks to a snug fit in the ear canal.
 They can also be easily stowed in a bag or a jeans’ pocket when not in use.
-Because they operate so close to the ear, in-ear headphones can generate full and clear sound from small drivers and little power.
+Because they operate so close to the ear, in-ear headphones generate full and clear sound from small drivers and little power.
 In-ears usually also have very good noise-isolating properties.

-The precondition, however, for both good sound quality and noise isolating properties is a good fit.
+The precondition, however, for both good sound quality and noise isolating properties with in-ears is a good fit.
 If the ear pieces do not create a seal within the ear canal, energy will be lost to the outside which will let noise in and smear the sound produced.
 A poor fit will also cause the ear pieces to fall out during activities.
 For this reason, many in-ears like Teufel’s MOVE and MOVE PRO come with a variety of ear pieces in different sizes.

 When it comes to sound quality, there are big differences between in-ear headphones.
 The headphones that come included with many smartphones and MP3 players are not generally very good.
 Those looking for a sonic upgrade will find in-ears at various price points including models capable of truly hi-fi sound.
 In this, the small drivers pose no obstacle.
 They can run the gamut from bright treble to strong resonant bass.